-10 ESSENTIAL Healthcare Marketing Pointers (During a Pandemic)
+10 ESSENTIAL Podiatry Marketing Pointers (During a Pandemic)

 With the COVID-19 pandemic, we are all living in unprecedented times.
 No one in our country can remember going through anything quite like this.

 On top of that, so much is changing on a frequent basis.
 Even now, as we’re writing this, it’s strange to think about how different everything was only a week ago.

 Now, the fact of the matter is that practices that best weather this storm will emerge in a strong position – and we want to help you do exactly that.

 So, what should you do during a time like this?

 1. Stay Calm

 Yes, obviously these are trying times and we’re in uncharted waters but keeping a level head is imperative.
 One way or another, things are going to be alright in the long run, even if that means we end up with a new “normal.”
 As you’ll see shortly, it’s especially important for you—as a medical professional—to stay calm and let logic guide you forward.

 Regarding the new normal, you may wonder what means?
 Well, a big example is that many practices out there are going to start using telemedicine as a way to keep treating patients (in a time when patients may be reluctant to go to a physical office).
 If you adopt this practice, you may find it’s something you wish to continue and promote after the pandemic has subsided.